| Title: | Simulates Correlated Multinomial Responses |

 matrix indicating the correlation matrix of the multivariate normal distribution. |

-Checks are made to ensure that cor.matrix
+Checks are made to ensure that cor.matrix is a positive definite

 correlation matrix.
-The positive definiteness of cor.matrix
+The positive definiteness of cor.matrix is

 assessed via eigenvalues.